McKinley Cain, Orientation Leader

 Welcome everyone to the greatest time of your life, I look forward to meeting you all very soon!

 Avery Mitevski, Orientation Lead for Transfer Students

 Hello everyone!
 My name is Jaslyn.
-I’m a junior in the honors program studying Biology.
+I’m a senior in the honors program studying Biology.
 I’m here to help make the transition to university life easier for you.
 Like some of you, I thought high school was easy; I never really had the interest or the need to study.
 As a college student, I’ve had to take a step back and assess which areas I would need to work harder on and act accordingly.
 My advice is to open your mind to new possibilities.
 Don’t be afraid to ask questions and speak up when you need to be heard.
-You will learn to manage time and you will grow accustomed to college life sooner than you think and it’s okay to feel overwhelmed by everything at first.
+Your voice matters, and don’t let anyone else tell you differently.
 This is a time to better your education, find yourself, and make new connections that can last for a lifetime.
 Take advantage of your experience here at the University of Michigan-Flint and good things are bound to happen.